esper-io/dev-docs/docs/home/console.md

 ### Upload IMEI CSV

-To upload a set of IMEI/Serial Numbers for devices you want to provision using the AfW or for Esper Enhanced Android devices with this template, click Upload IMEI CSV.
+To upload a set of IMEI/Serial Numbers for devices you want to provision using the AfW or for Esper Enhanced Android devices with this template, click **Upload IMEI CSV**.
 The CSV file containing the IMEI and serial numbers must adhere to the following conditions:
    - The CSV requires the first entry of “imei1, imei2, serial number”.
    - Then on each cell below enter “[IMEI #], [IMEI #], [Serial Number]”.
    - If you don’t want to add a second IMEI or serial number, leave the space blank between the commas